vigneshbguk/bank-payment-routing/README.md

 (109, 0, 5, 6);  -- E to F<br/>
 (110, 0, 6, 7);  -- F to G<br/>

-3. Build the Project
+3. Build the Project using maven
-4. Run the Application
+4. Run the jar file
 5. REST API Usage
 The application exposes a GET REST API for finding the lowest cost path.
 The endpoint is: http://localhost:8081/payments/route<br/>